beibeiru/ModReg/README.md

 architecture to affect the function of transcription factors in response to intrinsic and extrinsic signalling cues.
 In our
 <a href="https://academic.oup.com/bioinformatics/article/35/11/1805/5144669" target="_blank">study</a>,
-we found that SIRT7 is able to activate the activity of NFE2L2 in liver cancer because high levels of SIRT7 expression can result in more strong correlations between NFE2L2 and its targets, as shown in the tutorial below.
+we found that SIRT7, a type of histone deacetylase, is able to activate the activity of transcription factor NFE2L2 in liver cancer because high levels of SIRT7 expression can result in stronger correlations between NFE2L2 and its targets, as shown in the tutorial below.

 ## Installation